Walking the Camino del Norte: My first Camino

 Does it rain as much as Scotland?

-If you are thinking of taking on the Camino del Norte, you won’t be dissapointed!
+If you are thinking of taking on the Camino del Norte, you won't be disappointed!
 There are a few things I wish I knew before going.

 Good to know:

-If you are ready for a challenge, looking for an alternative Camino, or just want to tick off this incredible Camino del Norte route contact our team of Specialists at [email protected] they will be happy to discuss the itineraries which we offer, and find the right one for you.
+If you are ready for a challenge, looking for an alternative Camino, or just want to tick off this incredible Camino del Norte route contact our team of Specialists here at Macs Adventure.
+We will be happy to discuss the itineraries which we offer, and find the right one for you.
 Buen Camino!